Digital-Back-Office/dataflow-website/src/content/features/run-data-on-any-cloud.md

 Section6:
   title: Unlock the Potential of Your Private Cloud
   description: Our solution eliminates the restrictions of single-cloud environments, offering you the freedom to choose the best cloud provider for your specific needs.
+  features:
+    - title: Flexibility
+      description: Choose any cloud provider that fits your needs, such as AWS, Google Cloud, or Azure, without being locked into one vendor.
+      image: '/assets/images/flexibilityrundataanycloud.png'
+    - title: Security
+      description: Maintain high security standards with end-to-end encryption and compliance with industry regulations.
+      image: '/assets/images/security.png'

   feature1:
     title: Flexibility
     description: Choose any cloud provider that fits your needs, such as AWS, Google Cloud, or Azure, without being locked into one vendor.